 - 4.1 'Discrimination' is defined as encouraging the different treatment of the members of a particular section of the community, to their detriment.
-'Denigration' is defined as devaluing the reputation of a particular section of the community. - 4.2 The importance of freedom of expression means: - A high level of condemnation (eg attack, criticism or disapproval) will usually be necessary to find a broadcast encouraged discrimination or denigration in breach of the standard.
-However, in some cases, broadcast content which has the effect of reinforcing or embedding negative stereotypes may be enough to meet the threshold for finding a breach, without any malicious intent or a high level of condemnation. - This standard is not intended to prevent the broadcast of material that is: - \circ factual - o a genuine expression of serious comment, analysis or opinion - legitimate humour, drama or satire. - 4.3 Context is an important consideration in assessing whether a broadcast has gone too far (see guideline 1.1).
-The following factors may also be considered: - the language used

-- the tone of the person making the comments - the forum in which the comments were made, for example, a serious political discussion, or a satirical piece - whether the comments were repeated or sustained - whether the comments made a legitimate contribution to a wider debate, or carried public interest. - 4.4 The discrimination and denigration standard will be interpreted by reference to evolving community standards and the requirements of the New Zealand Bill of Rights Act 1990.
+'Denigration' is defined as devaluing the reputation of a particular section of the community. - 4.2 The importance of freedom of expression means: - A high level of condemnation, often with an element of malice or nastiness, (eg attack, criticism or disapproval) will usually be necessary to find a broadcast encouraged discrimination or denigration in breach of the standard.
+However, in some cases, broadcast content which has the effect of reinforcing or embedding negative stereotypes may be enough to meet the threshold for finding a breach, without any malicious intent or a high level of condemnation. - This standard is not intended to prevent the broadcast of material that is: - factual - a genuine expression of serious comment, analysis or opinion - legitimate humour, drama or satire. - 4.3 Context is an important consideration in assessing whether a broadcast has gone too far (see guideline 1.1).
+The following factors may also be considered: - the language used - the tone of the person making the comments - the forum in which the comments were made, for example, a serious political discussion, or a satirical piece - whether the comments were repeated or sustained (or corrected or rebutted) - whether the comments made a legitimate contribution to a wider debate, or carried public interest.